researchstudio-sat/webofneeds/webofneeds/won-docker/README.md

 The script has a config section at the beginning where you can "set deployment specific variables".
 Change the variables there according to your environment.
-The most important variables you may need to change are your deployment host server (deploy_host) and the docker options (docker_options) you use to run docker commands.
+The most important variables you may need to change are your deployment host server (deploy_host) and the docker options (docker_options) you use to run docker commands and the basefolder (base_folder) which is used to store the certificates.
 By default the docker options are left empty.

 When the script executes it runs all the above listed docker images as containers and downloads them from the webofneeds docker hub repository if not available locally.
 If the script finishes without error all components